Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 Now the idea is to fine-tune a model that can run locally on my PC with the provided dataset.
 ### Training vs. Fine-tuning: An Important Distinction

-Let's be clear about what we're doing here. **We're not training a large LLM from scratch.** That would require millions of dollars in computational resources, massive datasets, and months of training time on specialized hardware.
+Let's be clear about what we're doing here. **We're not training a large language model from scratch.** That would require millions of dollars in computational resources, massive datasets, and months of training time on specialized hardware.
 That's what companies like Meta, OpenAI, and Google do.

 Instead, we're **fine-tuning a pre-trained model**.
 This means taking an existing model that already understands language, grammar, and chat patterns, and then teaching it to adopt a specific conversational style.